Last Updated on March 7, 2022

 But there is a catch, looking at the large scale, our stresses will appear minuscule in comparison.
 But if two people are experiencing the same stimuli, the resulting stress may not be the same.

-All of us have problems, and all of us can have a reason to be stressed.
+All of us have problems, and we can have a reason to be stressed.
 But we must always keep in mind that it will be over soon.

-Always put in mind that God will never place us in a situation that we cannot handle.
+Always remember that God will never place us in a situation that we cannot handle.

 We need to have faith.